WIS-MICC-CellObservatory/OsteoclastsWorkflow-Tutorial/README.md

 8. Automation guidelines II: Processing whole folder
 9. Use Fiji macro to process a whole folder

-Data used within this tutorial is courtsey of Dr. Sabina Winograd-Katz, Prof. Benny Geiger, Weizmann Institute of Science
+Data used within this tutorial is courtsey of Dr. Sabina Winograd-Katz and Prof. Benny Geiger, Weizmann Institute of Science